When to Use Your Emergency Brake: Car Myths Debunked

 All vehicles have two brake systems.
 The “service brake” is the primary brake system, the one that activates when you step on the brake pedal.
 A booster amplifies the force, sending hydraulic pressure to the brakes at each wheel.
 The secondary brake system is independent of the hydraulic brake system, engaged by levers or cables.
 This functions as a backup in case the service brake fails, which is why it’s typically referred to as an “emergency brake.”

-When the question of when you should use your emergency brake arises, most people would say, “In an emergency!”
+When the question of when you should use the emergency brake arises, most people would say, “In an emergency!”
 After all, it’s right there in the name.
 Of course, depending on who you’re talking to and which automaker you ask, you might get different names for this system, such as emergency brake, parking brake, e-brake or handbrake — they all refer to the secondary brake system.
 Most people assume that means you hardly ever use it.

 Actually, that’s a myth.
 The correct answer to the question “When should you use your emergency brake?” is “Probably more than you are right now.”